1. Overview

 3. JSON in Java [package org.json]

-The JSON-Java library is also known as org.json (not to be confused with Google's org.json.simple) provides us with classes that are used to parse and manipulate JSON in Java.
+The JSON-Java library also known as org.json (not to be confused with Google’s org.json.simple) provides us with classes that are used to parse and manipulate JSON in Java.

-Furthermore, this library can also convert between JSON, XML, HTTP Headers, Cookies, Comma-Delimited List or Text, etc.
+Furthermore, this library can also convert between JSON, XML, HTTP Headers, Cookies, Comma Delimited List or Text, etc.

-1. JSONObject – similar to Java's native Map like object which stores unordered key-value pairs
+1. JSONObject – similar to Java’s native Map-like object, which stores unordered key-value pairs

 2. JSONArray – an ordered sequence of values similar to Java’s native Vector implementation

-4. CDL – a tool that provides methods to convert comma-delimited text into a JSONArray and vice versa
+4. CDL – a tool that provides methods to convert comma delimited text into a JSONArray and vice versa

 5. Cookie – converts from JSON String to cookies and vice versa